nancylu94/CPSC-1710-Final-Project/README.md

 #### 2. Gross Margin (2 points)
 - 2: Gross margin is positive AND improved year-over-year
-- 1: Gross margin is positive but flat or declined
+- 1: Gross margin is positive but declined OR negative but improved year-over-year
-- 0: Gross margin is negative
+- 0: Gross margin is negative AND did not improve (flat or worse)

 **Why this matters:** Improving gross margins demonstrate pricing power and manufacturing efficiency, critical as EV production scales and battery costs decline.